sanamforoughi/Python/README.md

 auth.set_access_token(atoken, asecret)
 twitterStream= Stream (auth, listener ()) # referring to line 12 twitterStream.filter (track=["niantic labs"]) # you are streaming at least 8x the data you need
-# Open and you can edit it with notepad.